 Skip to content

-2022 Holiday Calendar: An Employer’s Guide to Federal Holidays
+2024 Holiday Calendar: An Employer’s Guide to Federal Holidays [Free Template]

 ·

 Federal holidays are public holidays created by a country’s federal government and established by law (Federal Law – 5 U.S.C.
 6103).
-The whole country recognizes this day as a holiday.
+In other words, the whole country recognizes these days as holidays.
 Employees are paid for these holidays and all non-essential federal offices remain closed.
-This guide and downloadable 2022 holiday calendar will detail each holiday and the history behind them.
+This guide and downloadable 2024 federal holiday calendar will detail each holiday and the history behind them.

 US Federal Holiday Laws

 Legally, during federal holidays, employers are not obliged to give their employees time off from work.
 That is unless the employers work for the government or a financial institution.
-Furthermore, if employers grant their employees the day of, they are not legally obliged to pay them.
-However, most offer it as a perk of working for the company, so to attract top talent and keep employees happy.
+Furthermore, if employees have a day off, the US does not oblige employers to pay them for their time away.
+However, most offer paid time off as a perk of working for the company, so to attract top talent and keep employees happy.
 This has many benefits for companies in the long run.
+Read on to learn all about 2024 federal holidays.

 When a federal holiday falls on a Saturday, the holiday is celebrated on Friday, and when it falls on a Sunday, it is taken on a Monday.

-New Years Day marks the first day of the year according to the modern Gregorian and Julian calendars.
+New Year’s Day marks the first day of the year according to the modern Gregorian and Julian calendars.
 This is a national holiday, with 90% of Americans getting the paid day off.
-Additionally, sometimes New Year’s Eve is also offered as a day off as well.
+Additionally, sometimes employers offer New Year’s Eve as a day off as well.

 Martin Luther King Jr Day

-This is an American federal holiday in some states.
-It celebrates the birthday of Martin Luther King Jr- the American Baptist minister and civil rights activist who did so much for the civil rights movement from 1954 to 1968 when he was assassinated.
+This is an American federal holiday.
+It celebrates the birthday of Martin Luther King Jr, the Baptist minister, and civil rights activist who’s famous for his leadership during the civil rights movement from 1954 until his death in 1968.
 The day is celebrated on the third Monday of January each year, which is around the date of King’s birthday.

-It was signed as a holiday by Ronald Reagan in 1983.
-It was not initially accepted by all states, as some states gave it a different name or combined it with other holidays.
+Martin Luther King Jr. Day became a holiday in 1983 under the presidency of Ronald Reagan.
+At first, not all states initially accepted and observed the holiday.
+And some states gave it a different name or combined it with other holidays.
 However, in 2000 it was officially regarded as a holiday by all 50 states.
 According to a study, in 2019 45% of employees across the USA had the day off.
-These figures have been on the rise, as 72% of employees had to go to work during this holiday in 2009.
+These figures have steadily risen, as 72% of employees had to go to work during this holiday in 2009.

 President’s Day

-George Washington, the first president of the United States, birthday is a federal holiday celebrated in some states celebrated on the third Monday every February.
-This celebration is also combined with Presidents day, so not to just celebrate one particular president, but rather the office of the presidency.
+George Washington, the first president of the United States, birthday is a federal holiday.
+Some states celebrate this day on the third Monday of every February.
+This celebration is also combined with Presidents Day, so not just celebrate one particular president, but rather the office of the presidency.

 All states but 13 grant their employees a paid day off from work.
-The 13 that don’t are: Georgia, Kentucky, Florida, New Mexico, Delaware, Indiana, Louisiana, Iowa, Ohio, North Carolina, Wisconsin, and Rhode Island.
+Whereas the 13 that don’t include Georgia, Kentucky, Florida, New Mexico, Delaware, Indiana, Louisiana, Iowa, Ohio, North Carolina, Wisconsin, and Rhode Island.

 Memorial Day

 This is a holiday celebrated throughout the USA.
-It is a federal holiday which commemorates those who have died defending the USA.
-Many people spend it visiting memorials and cemeteries and honoring those who have passed.
+It is a federal holiday that commemorates those who have died defending the USA.
+In light of this, many people spend the day visiting memorials and cemeteries and honoring those who have passed.

 According to a study from Bloomberg BNA, 97% of employers have the holiday as a designated paid day off.
 However, 40% of companies within the US still require their employees to work on this day.